 Legend has it that the Goddess lived inside a big tree.
 A developer named Lert Sreshthaputa (“Nai Lert”) who was also a nature lover built a spirit house near the tree, where worshipers brought their offerings.

-From the usual incense sticks, white jasmine flowers, and lotus buds, worshipers also brought hundreds of phallus-shaped objects, which, in Thailand, was a good luck symbol.
+From the usual incense sticks, white jasmine flowers, and lotus buds, worshipers also brought hundreds of phallus-shaped objects, which, in Thailand, is a good luck symbol.

 There are rotting wooden ones…